arvida/learn-c-the-hard-way/README.md

-My code from learn the Learn C the hard way book by Zed Shaw
+My code from the Learn C The Hard Way book by Zed Shaw

 http://c.learncodethehardway.org/